waltherB/sms-playsms-http/playsms-connector/README.md

   are required, and are based on your `PlaySMS` account.The URL should be e.g.:
   **https://playsms.example.com/index.php?op=ws**

-- After filling out the required fields, it is recommended to *Test Connection*.
+- After filling in the required fields, it is recommended to *Test Connection*.
 Result will be displayed in the *Connection status* field.